datagrok-ai/public/help/develop/js-api.md

 ### ui

-Building a UI is a special form of programming, and many languages were invented for that purposes only (HTML, XAML, JSX).
+Building a UI is a special form of programming, and many languages were invented for that purpose only (HTML, XAML, JSX).
 We have prioritized the following aspects when choosing our approach: simplicity, discoverability, readability.

 ```javascript